WeLearn1314/NADNet/README.md

 # NADNet
-A lightweight and effective neuron attention CNN for image denoising (NADNet) by Jibin Deng*, Chaohua Hu is submitted to Signal, Image and Video Processing, 2024.
+A lightweight and effective neuron attention CNN for image denoising (NADNet) by Jibin Deng*, Chaohua Hu has been submitted to Signal, Image and Video Processing, 2024.

 # Prerequisites:
 python == 3.6.2